 Video Upload Specification

-Moxion will transcode any video or audio file you upload into one optimized for web playback - a carefully considered balance of quality vs bandwidth requirements for streaming.
-When a video is uploaded to Moxion, multiple resolution variants are created in order to facilitate Moxion's Adaptive Streaming, with the highest available resolution matching that of the original file.
+Flow Capture will transcode just about any video or audio file you can upload into one optimized for web playback - a carefully considered balance of quality vs bandwidth requirements for streaming.
+When a video is uploaded to Flow Capture, multiple resolution variants are created in order to facilitate Flow Capture's Adaptive Streaming, with the highest available resolution matching that of the original file.

 General SDR Upload Specifications